Country Profile: Sint Maarten

 Military and Security

-Sint Maarten does not maintain regular military forces, with the defense responsibilities falling under the Kingdom of the Netherlands.
-The Police Force of Sint Maarten (KPSM) handles local security, supported by various Dutch policing bodies, including the Royal Netherlands Marechaussee and the Dutch Caribbean Coast Guard.
+Sint Maarten does not maintain regular military forces, relying instead on the Kingdom of the Netherlands for defense.
+The Police Force of Sint Maarten (KPSM) provides local law enforcement, supported by various Dutch Caribbean police and coast guard services.

 Energy